rupeshtiwari/learning-apache-spark/README.md

    ![](https://i.imgur.com/J5EFm7c.png)

-## Step 4: Running PySpark shell
+## Step 4: Running PySpark shell in your MAC laptop

 Now run `pyspark` to see the spark shell in python.

 ![](https://i.imgur.com/kSPwkyN.png)

-# Running small program with PySpark Shell
+# Running small program with PySpark Shell in your MAC laptop

 You will learn about spark shell, local cluster, driver, executor and Spark Context UI.